Skip to content ↓

 Qualifications

-Students study AQA GCSE German or Spanish.
+Students study Edexcel GCSE German or Spanish.
 Each are a linear course which are assessed by 4 examination papers all taken at the end of the course.

 Each of the four skills are tested; listening, reading, writing and speaking.